 Also Read: Chinese Community Marches to Tell Adams: “Our Voice and Vote Matters”

-Many residents have cited public safety as a concern since last year in November, when they first learned about the plan.
+Many residents have cited public safety as a concern since last year in November, when they first learned about the plan for the shelter.
 A series of large protests followed along with a petition against the shelter, which gathered over 33,000 signatures.
 On July 17, protests over the homeless shelter in Bensonhurst escalated into clashes between police and protesters, prompting many Chinese community members to recognize the necessity of greater political engagement and shifting from a “street revolution” to a “parliamentary revolution,” according to Ni.
 Democratic Councilmember Susan Zhuang, who was later heralded as a hero after biting a cop that day, reportedly registered around 3,000 new voters in just three months, and their political demands translated into ballots in the election.

 “It’s a battle between two political ideologies”